Last updated – 1 April 2023

 How we collect your information?

-We usually collect personal and sensitive information directly from you; however, it may be collected from third parties such as your employer.
-Personal information is also collected when you apply to become a new member and use or register for a UniSuper service or activity.
+We usually collect personal and sensitive information directly from you; however, it may also be collected from third parties such as your employer, your previous superannuation fund and regulators such as the Australian Taxation Office (ATO).

 We may also collect this information from you because we are required or authorised by or under an Australian law or a court tribunal order to collect that information.
 You consent to our collecting sensitive information about you, where collecting that information is reasonably necessary for us to perform one or more of our functions or activities.